Using Custom Data to Store Contact Info

 Please do not forward this message since it's associated with your email address: [Email]

 Thanks for your participation!

-Each recipient gets the message with their own custom data in place of the custom data tags.
-Here’s an example of what a recipient sees (custom data is highlighted in yellow):
+Each contact gets the message with their own custom data in place of the custom data tags.
+Here’s an example of what a contact sees (custom data is highlighted in yellow):

 We're planning a picnic for the customer service department and would love to get your feedback.

 Please do not forward this message since it's associated with your email address: email@example.com